WillemGerritzen/The-Picnic-Recruitment-Repo/Intro.md

 By bringing minds with assorted backgrounds together, we unlock the potential of diversity.
 From data scientists, analysts, in-house consultants, to software developers, everyone combines forces to bring simplicity out of complexity and run company changing projects.

-Get a snapshot of a life at Picnic, take a read of the [short stories](https://join.picnic.app/stories) from our colleagues.

 ## More:

 - [Tech Stack](Tech_Stack.md)